 Get A Free Initial Consultation: (954) 458-8655

-In Florida, if you are hurt in a fall on a stairway, or on a staircase where railings are missing or damaged, and if the condition that caused the accident exists because of the failure to upkeep and maintain the area, then you have the necessary elements to sustain a claim for damages.
-If in fact, the claim is sustainable (meaning, you can prove your case), the claim should be made against those who are responsible for and who are under a legal duty to inspect and maintain the property (which can include the property owner, maintenance company, management company, etc.).
+In Florida, if you are hurt in a fall on a stairway, or on a staircase where railings are missing or damaged, or there is inadequate lighting, and someone failed to maintain the area, then you have the elements needed to file a lawsuit to recover your damages.
+If in fact the claim is sustainable (meaning, you can prove your case), the lawsuit should be filed against those who are responsible for and who are under a legal duty to inspect and maintain the property (which can include the property owner, maintenance company, management company, etc.).

 Common Causes of Stairway Falls